giuliodondi/kOS-Shuttle_OPS1/README.md

 - Kerbal Operating System
 - [My own fork of SpaceODY's Space Shuttle System](https://github.com/giuliodondi/Space-Shuttle-System-Expanded).
   - if you use the latest version you will be required to also grab my Ferram Fork to use the custom aerodynamics module.
 Refer to the README
-  - the script in principle should also work with SpaceODY's version, but the script will make assumptions about the Shuttle's aerodynamics that will not be accurate with that version, and there also might be a name clash with the External Tank parts
 - **[My Shuttle entry script](https://github.com/giuliodondi/kOS-ShuttleEntrySim) required by RTLS and TAL aborts.
 Grab the latest version from its repo**

 **Not compatible with SpaceODY's original fork or any other Shuttle mod.**